-Let me make it as simple as I can – don’t ever try to conduct an investigation on your own.
+Let us be very clear and concise about something – don’t ever try to conduct an investigation on your own.

 There are too many pitfalls involved – from inadvertently tipping off the other party to conducting some form of surveillance that you didn’t realize was illegal.
 You can’t tap a phone, even if you own it.
 You can’t record someone you’re not in a conversation with.
 These are felonies and if you’re caught, you’ll go to jail.
 And what’s worse is any evidence you obtain by illegal means can’t be used in a court of law.
 You’ve wasted your time and possibly have a record now because you didn’t hire a professional.